 New Collections-Based Modules in Existing Undergraduate Courses

 Through this curricular development opportunity, doctoral students in the humanities gain leadership experience in curricular development, digital pedagogy strategies, and collaborative skills by working with a faculty collaborator, as well with librarians, archivists, and curators, to create new collections-based modules for undergraduate courses.
-Check back for their reflective essays.
-See the 2020 cohort flyer.

 For the Archives and the (in)Visible Body module, LeTriece Calhoun (English) will work with Dr. Annette Vee to use the Black Panther Party materials found in Pitt’s Archival and Special Collections to examine the construction of the black body in the course Seminar in Composition: Gender Studies.

 Using the Digital Transgender Archives, Sritama Chatterjee (English) is working with Dr. Julie Beaulieu to develop a module entitled, Fragments, Ephemera and Periodicals: Reimagining Global Trans History that will engage deeply with queer and trans self-fashioning for the Transgender Studies course.

 - Listening to the Archive: Reimagining Global Trans History

 - Mess, Letters, Reviews: Teaching Transgender Histories from Digital Archives

 Caitlin Dahl (French) is working on a module to be integrated into Dr. Chloé Hogg’s Kings and Queens course that will focus on Pitt’s University Art Gallery collection of Jacques Callot’s Les Grands Misères de la Guerre (1633) prints, which are important documents of the visual representation of violence.

 - Visual Representation of Violence in Jacques Callot’s Les Grands Misères de la Guerre